 The Science-Backed Benefits are revealed by the Research from Johns Hopkins and other leading institutions highlights that the benefits of Intermittent fasting about simple calorie reduction:

-- Metabolic Health & Insulin Sensitivity: Fasting helps to lowers the body insulin levels significantly, making stored body fat more accessible.
+- Metabolic Health & Insulin Sensitivity: Fasting helps to lowers the body insulin levels significantly, by making stored body fat more accessible for energy generation through metabolic process.
 It has been shown to reduce insulin resistance, lowering the risk of Type 2 diabetes.

 - Autophagy (Cellular Repair): During extended fasts, cells starts a auto body detox process which is also called as autophagy, where they break down and recycle the old, damaged proteins and even remove the harmful body waste from your body.